 If you can afford it, then this is a great option as it means that you own an asset as well as the property that you live in, so makes a great investment option if you have the means to do it.

-My advice is to speak with a reputable mortgage broker before expressing an interest in this option as stamp duty costs increase on second homes and interest rates as buy to let mortgages are generally higher.
+My advice is to speak with a reputable mortgage broker before expressing an interest in this option as stamp duty costs increase on second homes and interest rates on buy to let mortgages are generally higher.

 It is worth entertaining this idea if you have lived in your home for a long time and have built up quite a bit of equity in the property.
 A lot of people do what is called a ‘Let to Buy’ which is a mortgage term to take the existing equity out of your property and use it as a deposit for the new property meaning that you will have two mortgages, one on your existing home and one on the new build.